rundeck/docs/docs/manual/projects/resource-model-sources/aws.md

 * **Max API Results**: Limit the number of instances retrieved per API call.<br>

 ### Connecting to EC2's for Commands and Scripts
-In order to execute commands or scripts on EC2's, a **Node Executor** needs to be specified - either for the full Node Source or for a subset of EC2's within the Node Source.
+In order to execute commands or scripts on EC2's, a **Node Executor** must be specified - either for the full Node Source or for a subset of EC2's within the Node Source.
 A few of the most common Node Executors are [SSH](/manual/projects/node-execution/ssh.html#ssh-node-execution), [WinRM](/learning/howto/configuring-windows-nodes.html) and [Powershell](/manual/projects/node-execution/powershell.html), and [Ansible](/learning/howto/using-ansible.html#rundeck-ansible-integration).<br>
 With EC2's, there is also the option to use [AWS's Systems Manager (SSM)](/manual/projects/node-execution/aws-ssm.html#description).